A-lister favourite high street jewellery brand drops huge 40% Black Friday sale

 It isn’t only the Princess of Wales who’s a fan of the jewellery brand.
 While she has been spotted wearing Missoma's earrings at numerous public engagements over the years, Taylor Swift and Margot Robbie have also embraced its designs.
 Plus, the brand has enjoyed plenty of on-screen attention, including appearances in the Barbie movie and the latest season of The White Lotus.

-Now, thanks to Missoma’s Black Friday 2025 event, you can save up to 40 per cent on all these celebrity-approved jewellery pieces.
-The official sale launched last week and will run until Tuesday, 2 December.
+With the last few hours of Cyber Monday to go, you’ve still got time to save up to 40 per cent on all these celebrity-approved jewellery pieces.
+The official sale launched last week and will run until tomorrow (Tuesday, 2 December).
 If you’re keen to get your hands on jewellery this Black Friday, don’t wait, as some bestsellers are already running low on stock.

 Missoma ridge heart charm pendant necklace: Was £189, now £149, Missoma.com